Xionse/Contact-Form-with-Email-Notification-and-Captcha/README.md

 If you find any bugs or issues with the contact form, please open an issue on the GitHub repository.
 Pull requests are also welcome for any improvements or additional features you would like to add.

+## License
+This contact form is licensed under the MIT License.
+You are free to use, modify, and distribute it as you like.
+See the LICENSE file for more details.

 ## Acknowledgements
 This contact form was inspired by several open-source projects and tutorials, including: